 I had wanted to try the tomato jam in my kitchen since quite some time.
 My first attempt at making a jam was when I made apple jam while in high school.
 Although it came out well yet I could not grasp the nuances then.
 The consistency was never regular and at times it used to quite frustrate me.
 Mum never made jams so she was of little help in this matter.
 Years of cooking and practice have made me more confident and I understand the tricks and nuances better.
 The other day at the super market when I saw these plump ripe brilliant red tomatoes, I couldn’t stop myself from buying them by kilos.
 My husband was pretty shocked by this bulk purchase and on being told of my plans, he gave be a rather black look.
 He does not like tomatoes.
 Perhaps he didn’t want to hurt me by showing his disdain for the idea of jam or may be towards my intention of making a huge batch of it, since tomato jam in the house was something he could not wrap his head around.
-In fact I turn tomatoes to pulp before I add them to curries.
+In fact I turn tomatoes to puree before I add them to curries.
 As for the salad, it is me who ends up eating them in the salad since even my daughter is not able to appreciate the taste of tomatoes and that leaves poor me completely outvoted.

 The fact that I love tomatoes was the primary reason for me to go ahead and throw all my apprehensions to the wind regarding the kind of reactions that I would elicit from both my husband and my daughter.
 I entered the kitchen with a purpose.
 The beautiful plump red beauties seem to be calling out my name, beckoning me to transform them into an irresistible jam for the cynics (read hubby and daughter) 😉